Why bother with an Advance Care Directive?

 It's a very good idea for every adult to have an Advance Health Care Directive and to choose a Healthcare Agent.
 These are not just for seniors - adventurous 18-year-olds, parents of young children, middle-aged people in the "sandwich generation", and the rest of us need them too.

 There are many ways to explore people's preferences for care when they become seriously ill, or face a medical emergency.
-Sometimes all it takes is to start a conversation.
-This piece from PBS News Hour offers some tips:
+Sometimes all it takes is to begin a conversation (even if that feels difficult or awkward).

 Printable / downloadable conversation starter kits are available from both the Conversation Project and the Institute for Healthcare Improvement are available in many languages (including Spanish, Portuguese, Chinese, Korean, Vietnamese, Japanese, Hindi, Arabic, Russian, Hebrew, Kreyol, French and German).